johirhaquedipok/GitHub-Commands/README.md

+# Github and Git core commands I need

+Here I discussed about github and git core commands that are using regulary.

-## officila git Documentation
+## Officila Git Documentation

-For more to read from official git documentation : https://git-scm.com/book/en/v2/Git-Branching-Branch-Management

-## for git initialization
+## For Git Initialization (the very first step )

 git init

-## for cloning a git repository

-git clone

-stage all changes
-git add --all ----- for staging all files and folder inside the parent folder git add --A ------ same as git add --all git add . -------- this command will stage all files only inside the working directory _\*\*. git add _ --------- if i delete a file or folder from a staged files or folder , this command will not stage the deleted file or folder git add \*.filesExtension ----- this command will stage all files with the same extension name

-// reset all staged commands
-git reset ----------- for reset all command we've done and it will return only changes not the deleted files

-//git reset with deleted files git reset --hard ----- like we deleted a file and want to also reset to change stating then we will use this command and it will roll back the file and stage

-// recommended is to use git add . from the parent directory git commit -m "summary of your changs to the files" ------- to upload or commit in the local repository

-// reset all commited commands git reset HEAD~ -------------- if i undo all commands after commiting and want to go to staging format

-// remove or delete a file using git command git rm filesname.extension -------- this command will delete the selected file and also stage the changes.

-// remove a file forcefully

-git rm filesname.extension -f ----------this command will delete the files even if i change anyting in that particular file.

-// chached files

-git --cached filesName.extension --------- this command will not delete the file but update to the staging directory

-// remove all folder inside all folder

-git rm -r foldersName -------- this command will delete the parent folder inside all folder

-///git branch//
-git branch ------ will show you how many branch are there and which branch you are in

-// make a new branch
-git branch <brnachName> ----- will make a new branch

-// go to the other branch
-git branch checkout <brnachName>e ---- will take you to your choosing branch

-\*\*\* before you checkout other branch always commit the code .
+## Cloning a git repository

+git clone <link_here>

+## Stage All Changes

+### For staging all files and folder inside the parent folder

+git add --all

+### same as git add --all

+git add --A

+### This command will stage all files only inside the working directory.
+So, this command is recommended to use inside the parent directory

+git add .

+### if i delete a file or folder from a staged files or folder , this command will not stage the deleted file or folder

+git add \*

+### this command will stage all files with the same extension name

+git add \* .filesExtension

+### reset all staged commands

+#### for reset all command we've done and it will return only changes not the deleted files

+git reset

+### git reset with deleted files

+#### like we deleted a file and want to also reset to change stating then we will use this command and it will roll back the file and stage

+git reset --hard

+### recommended is to use git add . from the parent directory

+#### to upload or commit in the local repository

+git commit -m "summary of your changes to the files"

+### reset all commited commands

+#### if I undo all commands after commiting and want to go to staging format

+git reset HEAD~

+### remove or delete a file using git command

+#### this command will delete the selected file and also stage the changes.

+git rm filesname.extension

+### remove a file forcefully

+#### this command will delete the files even if i change anyting in that particular file.

+git rm filesname.extension -f

+### chached files

+#### this command will not delete the file but update to the staging directory

+git --cached filesName.extension

+### remove all folder inside all folder

+#### this command will delete the parent folder inside all folder

+git rm -r <foldersName>

+### git branch

+#### will show you how many branch are there and which branch you are in

+git branch

+### make a new branch

+#### will make a new branch

+git branch <brnachName>

+### go to the other branch

+#### will take you to your choosing branch

+git branch checkout <brnachName>

+If you want to merg branches, you must checkout other branch always commit the code.
 //margin with other branch
 git marge main -m "comment" --------- to merge a branch with main branch you should use this git command and you must checkout the branch from main branch